Reading is

 comprehension text.

-you have ever attended English classes, you have
+If you have ever attended English classes, you

-task connected with it.
-This is one of
+then complete a task connected with it.
+This

 Scanning: